HydroModPy/HydroModPy/docs/readthedocs/source/architecture/solver/modflow6-architecture-notes.rst

 Scope
 -----

-This page documents the software architecture of the ``modflow6`` flow backend as it is used from the launcher and simulation layers.
+This page documents the software architecture of the ``modflow6`` flow backend as it is used from the project and simulation layers.

 Architecture role
 -----------------